 - Salt the zucchini, allow it to sit for 5 minutes to draw out excess moisture, pat and squeeze dry with paper towel.

 - This helps to reduce the amount of moisture in the zucchini noodles.

 Finally I tossed the zucchini with the meatballs in the skillet for a few minutes and topped with fresh parmesan cheese before serving.
+So delicious!!

 - 1 lb turkey meatballs